uzarsalan/wisebits-test-task/README.md

-to run bot backend and frontend simultaneously use command:
+to run both backend and frontend simultaneously use command:
 ```
 pnpm install
 pnpm run dev